-Application forms, supporting information and appropriate fees should be submitted at least ten working days prior to the expiry of the previous licence.
-Current MOTs and test certificate passes must be submitted no later than ten working days prior to the expiry of the existing licence.
-A licence will not be renewed without all supporting documentation being received and satisfying the requirements of this Policy.
-If the licence is not renewed before expiry a private hire vehicle will be required to re-license with new plates and to meet all current conditions.
+Application forms, supporting information and appropriate fees should be submitted a minimum of two weeks before the expiry of the previous licence.
+A licence will not be renewed without all supporting documentation being received and a satisfactory vehicle inspection being carried out.
+If the licence is not renewed before expiry a private hire vehicle will be required to relicense with new plates and to meet all current conditions.

-When applying for a renewal of the vehicle licence the application must be accompanied by the vehicle's V5 document (log book) to verify ownership.
+When applying for a renewal of the vehicle licence the application must be submitted alongside an MOT certificate which is no older than 28 days, the vehicle's V5 document (log book) to verify ownership, valid insurance and payment.

 When submitting renewal applications, applicants should be aware that it may take up to ten working days to process and issue a licence.
-It may also take time to undertake any repairs necessary and retest a vehicle if it fails at the testing station.
 If a licence has not been issued at the point when an existing licence expires, the licence holder must cease operating until a NEW licence can be issued.
 If a Hackney vehicle plate expires then under the 'capping system' the plate is lost.